 Search for a specific address such as say Rákóczi Ferenc u.
 26 would need to be specified exactly as Rákóczi Ferenc u u.
 26 or Rakoczi Ferenc u.
 26.

 All locations on a street would be marked if the search criterion is just Rakoczy or even Rako.
-No need to accent charcters
+No need to accent characters.

 Asterisk "*" may be used as a wild card.